bandframework/surmise/docs/rng_dev_guide.rst

 users providing a single RNG for use by all |surmise| code, we adopted the latter access scheme.

+|surmise| is effectively an application, and, therefore, we do not believe that
+this decision is contrary to the scientific Python RNG specification, which is geared toward libraries.

 High-level
 ^^^^^^^^^^
 To adhere to the |surmise| RNG requirements related to easing implementation and